Which blood type is considered the universal donor?

 Prepare for the Pima Medical Institute Wonderlic Test.
 Review flashcards and tackle multiple choice questions, each providing hints and comprehensive explanations.
 Excel on your test day!

 Type O blood is considered the universal donor because it lacks A and B antigens on the surface of its red blood cells.
-This absence allows individuals with Type O blood to donate to any other blood type without the risk of an immune reaction.
-When a person with a different blood type receives Type O blood, their immune system does not recognize it as foreign, reducing the chances of transfusion reactions.
+This absence of antigens means that Type O blood can be safely transfused to individuals with any other blood type without triggering an immune response.

 Subscribe